 - Multiple users complain that it is too bulky and does not pack up right.

 - Only supports one side of the head.
-You will have to manual switch the pillow if you want to lean the opposite way.
+You will have to manually switch the pillow if you want to lean the opposite way.

-Final Verdict: The versatile of the J Pillow make it a good choice for home users, but not for travellers wanting to save on space.
+Final Verdict: The versatile of the J Pillow make it a good choice for home users, but not for travelers wanting to save on space.

 Trtl Soft Neck Support Travel Pillow

 The Trtl Pillow acts more of like a “wrap” or a scarf than the other pillows on this list.
 The great thing about the Trtl wrap is that it’s very small and compact but still, supports your head on both sides.
 The Trtl prides itself on being able to attach to other luggage, and it can fit inside a purse of carry-on bag.

 - No inflating, no deflating, no memory foam making it one of the best airline pillows for airplanes.